MicrosoftDocs/m365copilot-docs/docs/overview-business-applications.md

 ## Use plugins

-After plugins are created, you should publish them which then starts appearing in AI Plugins page in Microsoft Copilot Studio.

-To use these plugins created in Microsoft Copilot Studio, you should search and deploy "Copilot Studio" app in Microsoft 365 admin center > Settings > Integrated apps.
+After a plugin is created, publish is so it appears in the AI Plugins page in Microsoft Copilot Studio.
+To use plugins created in Microsoft Copilot Studio, deploy the "Copilot Studio" app in Microsoft 365 admin center > Settings > Integrated apps.

 ### See also